Zudest/KingdomDuels/content/story/duelist-kingdom-arc.md

 ---

 *   Yugi and Jonouchi attend the ferry to Duelist Kingdom with Anzu and Honda who are sneaking onboard as well.
 Jonouchi is excited as the prospect of winning the prize money to pay for his sister Shizuka's eye operation but he wasn't invited to the tournament so he almost get booted by security until Yugi sees him and gives him one of his Star Chips, therefore allowing him to participate according to the rules.
 *   During the trip, Yugi and Jonouchi meet Kujaku Mai.
 Anzu spots Bakura from their school and wonders what is he doing there.
-Mai kicks Ryuzaki out of his room when she beats him in a **duel**.
+Mai kicks Ryuzaki out of his room when she beats him in a duel.
 *   Haga, the national champion, meets Yugi and tricks him into letting him see the Exodia pieces.
 In a surprise twist, he throws them overboard.
 Jonouchi jumps in the water after them.
 Yugi jumps in to help Jonouchi when he struggles to keep swimming and Anzu throws a rope ladder for them both.
 *   Jonouchi is upset that he wasn't able to find Yugi's cards.
 He talks about Shizuka who is going blind and the tournament prize money would pay for an operation to fix her eyesight.
 The four of them decide look into the sunrise as the island approaches in the distance.